-What to know about Alarms:
+What to know about Glucose Alarms:

-- For you to receive alarms, they must be on and your device should be within 20 feet of you at all times.
+- For you to receive alarms, they must be on and your Reader should be within 20 feet of you at all times.
 The transmission range is 20 feet unobstructed.
-If you are out of range, you may not receive alarms. - To prevent missed alarms, make sure your device has sufficient charge.
-If using the Reader, make sure that sounds and/or vibration are turned on. - Alarms you receive do not include your glucose reading so you must scan your Sensor to check your glucose. - If your phone is not configured properly, you will not be able to use the App, so you will not receive alarms or be able to check your glucose.
-Refer to the User Manual to make sure you have the correct settings and permissions enabled on your phone.
+If you are out of range, you may not receive glucose alarms. - To prevent missed alarms, make sure the Reader has sufficient charge and that sound and/or vibration are turned on. - Alarms you receive do not include your glucose reading so you must scan your Sensor to check your glucose.